iliapopov17/iliapopov17.github.io/_pages/about.md

 ### Studying at the Bioinformatics Institute

 Currently, I’m finalizing my studies at the Bioinformatics Institute.
 I’ve developed two simple tools, [SequenceForge-Lite](https://iliapopov17.github.io/portfolio/portfolio-3/) and [MyAwesomeEDA](https://iliapopov17.github.io/portfolio/portfolio-4/), and plan to further enhance my Python skills.
-I’ve completed seven applied bioinformatics projects, with detailed reports and lab journals available in my [portfolio](https://iliapopov17.github.io/portfolio/portfolio-5/).
-I've thoroughly explored phylogenetics, outlining a complete research pipeline, documented in my [contributions](https://iliapopov17.github.io/portfolio/portfolio-6/).
+I’ve completed eight applied bioinformatics projects, with detailed reports and lab journals available in my [portfolio](https://iliapopov17.github.io/portfolio/portfolio-5/).
+I've thoroughly explored phylogenetics, outlining a complete research [pipeline](https://iliapopov17.github.io/portfolio/portfolio-6/).
 My ongoing research project involves detecting indirect signs of HIV infection in cell-free DNA samples, with results to be published [soon](https://github.com/iliapopov17/The-shadow-of-HIV).

 ### Working at Don State Technical University

 At Don State Technical University, I collaborated with Igor Popov’s group in Alexey Ermakov’s lab, applying my knowledge and skills to achieve top-tier results.
 The results of the work can be found in [publications](https://iliapopov17.github.io/publications/).
-Currently working on the study on the phylogenetics of orthochantaviruses isolated from biological samples of bats.<br>
+Currently working on the study on the phylogenetics of orthohantaviruses isolated from biological samples of bats.<br>

 ### Hobbies